 Covid-19 had a massive impact on everyone including ourselves.
 We lost all our group bookings such as brownies and scouts, along with all the school booking through until Christmas.
 However, I was very proud that we were able to keep going and manage through the first lockdown.
 To ensure that the birds were flown and everyone kept in top condition we kept our full-time member of staff on all through lockdown and invested time and money improving the falcons mews, the footpath, we repainted EVERYTHING!!!, purchased new signage and banners, bought and sorted the plants and started to invest in stock for a new shop and really just ensured that when we opened to the public again we were in the best possible condition we could be.
 All without any help, just using our savings and our own money.
 It was worth it, when we opened, people came and just enjoyed being outside and we were so busy it was wonderful and we were very very happy.

 But then…….the worse news we have ever received as a business came at the beginning of September.

-Ladds Garden Village, the site we have called home for 11 years has been taken over by an investment company and we have been served notice.
-We have been given 3 months to finish our experiences sessions, and then we have to leave.
-For 11 years, 7 days a week, I have worked to create a centre that people love to visit and now we have been told to tear down all of the aviaries, rip out all the fencing and get rid of all the beautiful plants we have worked so hard to shape into a beautiful home for our feathered family.
+Ladds Garden Village, the site we have called home for 11 years had been taken over by an investment company and we were served notice.
+We were given 3 months to finish our experiences sessions, and then we had to leave.
+For 11 years, 7 days a week, I worked to create a centre that people love to visit and now we were been told to tear down all of the aviaries, rip out all the fencing and get rid of all the beautiful plants we have worked so hard to shape into a beautiful home for our feathered family.

 Lots of Love Sadie, Olivia, Jamie, all the volunteers, Beth, Tilly, Billie Jean, Norman, Gimli, Charlie, Ash, Pudding, Bert, Bailey, Dobby, Amos, Pip and Squeak, Bourneville, Nala, Mouse, Lucy, Acer, Arya, Echo, Milo, Rossi, Alice and Sam.